-Parking permits for public beaches and ponds are required from 9am to 4pm, June 15, 2017 through September 3, 2017.
+The summer beach season is over and parking is allowed at beaches without a permit.
+(Parking permits for public beaches and ponds were required from 9am to 4pm, June 15, 2017 through September 3, 2017.)

 The Beach & Brewster Recycling Center Sales Permit Department, located in the Visitor Information Center, Brewster Town Office Building, 2198 Main Street, Brewster, MA 02631 is open 9am-3pm daily, including holidays from 6/1/2017 to 9/3/2017.

 Full time residents and taxpayers may purchase their Beach Parking Sticker in person at the Permit Department or via mail-in.
 See Rules & Regulations for Resident Beach Parking Permits for resident sticker eligibility.